The web standards model

 CSS

 Cascading Style Sheets (CSS) is a rule-based language used to apply styles to your HTML — for example, setting text and background colors, adding borders, animating things, or laying out a page in a certain way.
-As a simple example, the following code would turn our HTML paragraph red:
+As a simple example, the following code would turn all HTML paragraphs red:

 p {